-Common signs of iIdentity compromise and misuse
+Common signs of identity compromise and misuse

 - Lost or stolen identity credentials (e.g. passport, driving licence).